hmjfk/Gnulib-buildTool/README.md

 ~~~

 ## HOW TO USE
-include dir and library path is 'lib'.
+The header file and static library are found in `./lib` directiry.

 ## LICNESE
 This repository licensed under CC0.